Motor Vehicle & Car Crashes

 Semi-Truck vs Car

-Semi-truck accidents are on the rise, as there is an increasing number of trucks on the roads.
+Semi-truck accidents are on the rise, as there is an increasing number of commercial trucks on the roads.
 It is estimated that by 2030, accidents involving large trucks could be the fifth-highest cause of death in the USA.

 Driver fatigue and distracted driving are the most common causes of road accidents involving professional drivers.
-Under tight deadlines, truck drivers—often under strict company orders—may fail to abide by the Federal Motor Carrier Safety Administration (FMCSA) rules that regulate driving, break, and rest hours.
+Under tight deadlines, commercial truck drivers—often under strict company orders—may fail to abide by the Federal Motor Carrier Safety Administration (FMCSA) rules that regulate driving, break, and rest hours.
 Poor truck maintenance and improper cargo loading are other common causes of such accidents.

-Sadly, 90% of the fatalities in semi-truck vs car accidents are the occupants of the car vehicle: an 18-wheels, 40-tonne semi-truck colliding with a car imposes on the car passengers tremendous, potentially lethal force.
+Sadly, 90% of the fatalities in semi-truck vs car accidents are the occupants of the car vehicle: an 18-wheeler, 40-tonne semi-truck colliding with a car imposes on the car passengers tremendous, potentially lethal force.

 What Makes Semi-Truck vs. Car Accident Claims Complex

-Truck accident cases are usually complex and handle heavy amounts of documentation, including truck black box recordings, driver health and DUI tests, truck logbooks, maintenance records, etc. The compensation process in claims arising from such accidents can be long and complicated for several reasons:
+Commercial truck accident cases are usually complex and handle heavy amounts of documentation, including truck black box recordings, driver health and DUI tests, truck logbooks, maintenance records, etc. The compensation process in claims arising from such accidents can be long and complicated for several reasons:

 - Serious injuries mean longer recovery times, higher medical costs, and a greater loss of income, unfolding over extended periods of time.
 Therefore, the injured party may have to wait longer to claim compensation in order to include these costs in their claim.